Asking Fast Radio Bursts for More than Reionization History

 Figure \ref{fig:struct_toy_diffz} shows contours of the derivatives of the structure function $\ddstr$ on the $\delta \theta-z$ plane.
-We consider only $400$ LoS at every equidistant comoving slice to compute $\ddstr$ instead of all available $360,000$ LoS per comoving slice.
+We randomly consider only $400$ LoS at every equidistant comoving slice to compute $\ddstr$ instead of all available $360,000$ LoS per comoving slice.
 Our choice of $400$\footnote{Our mock simulations have access to $400$ FRBs/slice even at larger redshifts.
-However, in reality, the number of FRBs might drop significantly down at larger $z$ slices (see Figure \ref{fig:frb_dist}).} FRBs per comoving slice is closer to real observations and computationally tractable.
-On the other hand, we believe that it is a good number for statistical convergence of $\ddstr$.
+However, in reality, the number of FRBs might drop significantly at larger $z$ slices (see Figure \ref{fig:frb_dist}).} FRBs per comoving slice is closer to real observations and computationally tractable.
+On the other hand, we believe that it is a good number for statistical convergence of $\ddstr$ as it does not change much when choosing different sets of $400$ LoS.
 We finally bin-average our estimates of all slices within equispaced $z$ bins of width $0.5$ for further use.
-We consider $\ddstr$ as a 2D surface and plot the contours which include top $10\%$, $30\%$, $50\%$ and $67\%$ of the total area under the $\ddstr$ surface.
-For each reionization history we depict $z_{\rm mid}$ and the angular size corresponding to the radius of the individual bubble in our toy model.
-The peak ($10\%$ contour) gradually shifts to a smaller $z$ while moving from the slower to the faster history, approximately tracking the change in $z_{\rm mid}$, and the contours gets more squeezed along the $z$ axis.
+Our choice of bin-width is a trade-off between capturing the evolution of the estimators and getting sufficiently good statistics per bin.
+We consider $\ddstr$ as a 2D surface and plot the contours, which include the top $10\%$, $30\%$, $50\%$ and $67\%$ of the total area under the $\ddstr$ surface.
+For each reionization history, we depict $z_{\rm mid}$ and the angular size corresponding to the radius of the individual bubble in our toy model.
+The peak ($10\%$ contour) gradually shifts to a smaller $z$ while moving from the slower to the faster history, approximately tracking the change in $z_{\rm mid}$, and the contours get more squeezed along the $z$- axis.
 This clearly indicates that the peakedness of the $\ddstr$ landscape along $z$ is directly connected to the reionization window.
 There is no considerable change in the extent of the contours along the $\delta \theta$ axis, which is expected since we are using bubbles of fixed radii here.